Anthony Ashley Cooper, 1st Earl of Shaftesbury: Leader of Opposition to Danby, 1674–1678

-In the summer of 1675, Shaftesbury wrote a 15,000-word pamphlet entitled A Letter from a Person of Quality to his Friend in the Country denouncing Danby's Test Bill.
-(Shaftesbury's secretary, John Locke, appears to have played a role in drafting the Letter, although whether solely as amanuensis or in a more active role, perhaps even as ghostwriter, remains unclear.)
+In the summer of 1675, Ashley-Cooper wrote a 15,000-word pamphlet entitled A Letter from a Person of Quality to his Friend in the Country denouncing Danby's Test Bill.
+Ashley-Cooper's secretary and advisor, John Locke, played a role in drafting the Letter, and for a time it was attributed to Locke.
+It is unclear what Locke's role was, whether solely as amanuensis or in a more active role of collaboration, perhaps even as ghostwriter.
+Reaction to it was swift, with the House of Lords ordering it to be burned and set up a committee to uncover who printed it.
 The Letter argued that since the time of the Restoration, "the High Episcopal Man, and the Old Cavalier" (now led by Danby) had conspired to make "the Government absolute and arbitrary."
 According to the Letter, this (Church) party was attempting to establish divine right monarchy and divine right episcopacy, meaning that neither the king nor the bishops could be constrained by the rule of law.
 Religion was the overwhelming concern of the Letter, especially the attack upon Protestant freedoms occurring in England.
 By allying with the monarchy the old Cavaliers would achieve 'the aims of the high church through the Act of Uniformity (1662)', threatening dissenters with the Declaration of Indulgence.

 Danby's Test Oath proposal was merely the latest, most nefarious attempt to introduce divine right monarchy and episcopacy on the country.
-The Letter went on to describe the debates of the House of Lords during the last session, setting forth the arguments that Shaftesbury and other lords used in opposition to Danby and the bishops.
+The Letter went on to describe the debates of the House of Lords during the last session, setting forth the arguments that Ashley-Cooper and other lords used in opposition to Danby and the bishops.
 This letter was published anonymously in November 1675, and quickly became a best-seller, in no small part because it was one of the first books ever to inform the public about the debates that occurred within the House of Lords.

-Shaftesbury repeated the accusations of the Letter from a Person of Quality on the floor of the House of Lords during the parliamentary session of October–November 1675.
+Ashley-Cooper repeated the accusations of the Letter from a Person of Quality on the floor of the House of Lords during the parliamentary session of October–November 1675.
 During the debate on the case of Shirley v.
-Fagg, a jurisdictional dispute about whether the House of Lords could hear appeals from lower courts when the case involved members of the House of Commons, Shaftesbury gave a celebrated speech on 20 October 1675.
+Fagg, a jurisdictional dispute about whether the House of Lords could hear appeals from lower courts when the case involved members of the House of Commons, Ashley-Cooper gave a celebrated speech on 20 October 1675.
 He argued that Danby and the bishops were attempting to neuter the power of the House of Lords.